Simplicial Complexes of Triangular Ferrers Boards: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Benjamin Braun and Richard Ehrenborg for reading earlier versions of this paper as well as David Cook for his help with Macaulay2.
+The authors would also like to thank the anonymous referees for many helpful comments, suggestions, and insights, particularly those relating to the work of Barmak and the proofs of Theorem~\ref{thm_spheres_x} and Corollary~\ref{Stirling_connected}.
 The first author was partially funded by a graduate fellowship from National Science Foundation grant DMS-0902063.
 The second author was partially funded by a graduate fellowship from National Science Foundation grant DMS-0758321.
 [6]{{\sc #1,} #2, {\it #3} {\bf #4} (#5), #6.} [4]{\textsc{#1,} ``#2,'' #3, #4.} [3]{{\sc #1,} #2, preprint #3.}